Faculty and Staff

 Stephen Hock earned his bachelor's degree in Comparative Literature at Haverford College and his master's and doctorate in Comparative Literature and Literary Theory at the University of Pennsylvania.
 His teaching and research interests include twentieth-century and contemporary American literature, modernism and postmodernism, comparative and world literature, and literary theory.
 At Virginia Wesleyan, his teaching has included courses on contemporary American literature, world literature, the American novel, American modernism, the postmodern, and literary theory, as well as a seminar on Thomas Pynchon's Gravity's Rainbow.
 He also regularly teaches in the college's First-Year Experience program.
-His recent scholarly presentations include papers on Amy Waldman, Don DeLillo, Colson Whitehead and Charles Yu, Kurt Vonnegut, Michael Robbins, Thomas Pynchon, and Nathaniel Mackey.
+His recent conference presentations include papers on Amy Waldman, Don DeLillo, Colson Whitehead and Charles Yu, Kurt Vonnegut, Michael Robbins, and Thomas Pynchon.

 - "'That's Your Uncle?
 He's White!'
 'Yeah, a Long Time': Negotiating Whiteness in the Rocky/Creed Series."
 Italian Americana, vol. 35, no. 2, 2017, pp. 145-68.

 - "'A Need to Mourn Abandonment in Advance' in Nathaniel Mackey's From a Broken Bottle Traces of Perfume Still Emanate."
 Contemporary Literature, vol. 55, no. 3, 2014, pp. 534-58.